microsoftgraph/console-calendar-sample/Lab.md

             switch (command)
             {
                 case "schedule":
-                    Console.WriteLine("Enter the subject of your meeting");
+                    Console.WriteLine("Enter the subject of your event");
                     var subject = Console.ReadLine();

-                    Console.WriteLine("Invite an attendee to this meeting, enter their email");
+                    Console.WriteLine("Invite an attendee to this event, enter their email");
                     var attendee = Console.ReadLine();

-                    Console.WriteLine("Enter the start time of your meeting, in 24hr format 00 - 23");
+                    Console.WriteLine("Enter the start time of your event, in 24hr format 00 - 23");
                     var startTime = Console.ReadLine();

-                    Console.WriteLine("Enter the end time of your meeting, in 24hr format 00 - 23");
+                    Console.WriteLine("Enter the end time of your event, in 24hr format 00 - 23");
                     var endTime = Console.ReadLine();

                     await cal.ScheduleMeetingAsync(subject, startTime, endTime, attendee);